MARGO06/Coffee-house/TypeScript-Badges-Compilation.md

 }

 **Conclusions** : using generic when a code has several data types and using generic in different places, thanks for it a developer can use again the same code and reduce the use of 'any' type.

+**7.Work with External Libraries in TypeScript.**

+**Main tips:**

+1. to compile modules, specify a --module target on the command line or in the tsconfig.json file for the project;

+2. to import libraries using the **import** statement;

+3. to install type definitions in libraries to use the **@types** prefix.

+**Conclusions** : using modules in TS the same like JS, but a developer needs to compile modules for working these modules.
+A developer can use different libraries, but there is a main condition that a library has to have type definitions.